 VRS Designs Damda High Pro Shield case

 Remember how older OnePlus phones had those cool sandstone-effect cases?
 Relive that with this case from VRS Designs.
 The Damda High Pro Shield case is made from absorbent TPU that will absorb shocks well, but it’s been covered in a sandstone-like texture.
 It feels nice in the hand and adds some much-needed grip to a slippery glass phone.
 But there’s more to justify the case’s $35 price outside of just the texture.
-It also comes with a hidden compartment that can hold a credit card or some spare cash, as well as some extra protective features, such as a raised bezel.
+It also comes with some extra protective features, such as a raised bezel.
 It’s a little different, which may put some people off, but it’s definitely worth the price of entry.

 Poetic Revolution case